pycom/pycom-micropython-sigfox/docs/reference/speed_python.rst

 * The argument to a bool cast must be integral type (boolean or integer); when used as a return type the viper function will return True or False objects.
-* If the argument is a Python object and the cast is ``ptr``, ``ptr``, ``ptr16`` or ``ptr32``, then the Python object must either have the buffer protocol with read-write capabilities (in which case a pointer to the start of the buffer is returned) or it must be of integral type (in which case the value of that integral object is returned).
+* If the argument is a Python object and the cast is ``ptr``, ``ptr``, ``ptr16`` or ``ptr32``, then the Python object must either have the buffer protocol (in which case a pointer to the start of the buffer is returned) or it must be of integral type (in which case the value of that integral object is returned).

+Writing to a pointer which points to a read-only object will lead to undefined behaviour.

 The following example illustrates the use of a ``ptr16`` cast to toggle pin X1 ``n`` times:

 .. code:: python